syntax-syndicate/claude-code-subagents-collection/README.md

 3. **Guidelines**:
    - Use lowercase, hyphen-separated names
    - Write clear, specific descriptions
+   - Choose an appropriate category (see CONTRIBUTING.md for valid options)
    - Include concrete examples in the prompt
    - Test with various scenarios
    - Document any special requirements